MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 From the output, we can determine whether the number of observation is large enough to warrant subdivision into smaller blocks.
 Additionally, we can see which variables exist, the data type, and for numeric data, the range of values.
 The presence of string variables is a consideration.
 To use this data in subsequent analysis, we might need to convert strings to numeric data for ArrDelay.
 Likewise, we might want to convert DayOfWeek to a factor variable so that we can group observations by day.
 We can do all of these things in a subsequent import.

-> [!Tip]
-> As noted, **rxImport** can create a data source object without the .xdf file.
-If you omit the *outFile* argument or set it NULL, the return object is a data frame containing the data.
->
-> Another way to use **rxImport** is to load all or part of an .xdf into a data frame by specifying an .xdf file as the input.
-Doing so instantiates a data source object for the .xdf file, but without loading its data.
-Having an object represent the data source can come in handy.
-It doesn’t take up much memory, and it can be used in many other RevoScaleR objects interchangeably with a data frame.

-## Re-import with conversions
+## Re-import with changes to the data

-The **rxImport** function takes multiple parameters used to modify data during import.
-In this exercise, repeat the import, overwriting the original file, and changing its structure in the process.
-Through parameters on import, you can:
+The **rxImport** function takes multiple parameters that can be used to modify data during import.
+In this exercise, repeat the import and change the data set at the same time.
+By adding parameters to **rxImport**, you can:

 + Convert the string column, *DayOfWeek*, to a factor variable using the *stringsAsFactors* argument.
++ Convert missing values to a specific value, such as the letter M rather than the default NA.
-+ Allocate rows into blocks that you can subsequently read and write in *chunks*.
++ Create an .xdf file using *outFile* to enable data manipulation, including the ability to allocate rows into blocks that you can subsequently read and write in *chunks*.
 By specifying the argument *rowsPerRead*, you can read and write the data in 3 blocks of 200,000 rows each.
-+ Convert missing values to a specific value, such as the letter M rather than the default NA.

 ~~~~
-	mysource <- file.path(rxGetOption("sampleDataDir"), "AirlineDemoSmall.csv")

-	airXdfData <- rxImport(inData=mysource, outFile="airExample.xdf",
+	airXdfData <- rxImport(inData=mysource, outFile="c:\Users\Temp\airExample.xdf",
 	stringsAsFactors=TRUE, missingValueString="M", rowsPerRead=200000,
     overwrite=TRUE)
 ~~~~

+Running this command refreshes the airXdfData data source object and creates an .xdf file in our working directory.
+Be sure to specify a writable folder.

+> [!Note]
-If you are using R Client, omit *rowsPerRead* and load all data into memory.
+> If you are using R Client, omit *rowsPerRead* and load all data into memory.
 [Data chunking](#chunking) using persisted data on disk is not supported in R Client.
 Since this particular data set is not particular large, use of blocks is just for illustration.

-Running this command refreshes the airXdfData data source object and replaces the .xdf file in our working directory.

 Metadata for the new object reflects the allocation of rows among 3 blocks and conversion of string-to-numeric data for both ArrDelay and DayOfWeek.